 Allergies & Asthma

-Allergies and asthma are immune mediated diseases that occur when the body’s immune system overreacts to a foreign substance (an allergen), such as pollen or animal dander, that in most people is generally harmless.
+Allergies and asthma are immune mediated diseases that occur when the body’s immune system overreacts to a foreign substance (an allergen), such as pollen, animal dander, foods or medications, that in most people is generally harmless.

 People react to the proteins in these allergens with an antibody made by specialized immune cells that release chemicals which cause sneezing, itching in the nose, eyes and ears, and in rare cases the life-threatening reaction anaphylaxis.
 Asthma is often triggered by these types of allergic reactions.
 Allergies can range from mild to severe.
 For some people they can compromise quality of life and even be life-threatening.